Spectral distances on RCD spaces: Introduction

-counted with the multiplicities, because the canonical inclusion of the $H^{1,2}$-Sobolev space into $L^2(X, \meas_X)$ is a compact operator.
-Thus by similar ways as in the case of closed Riemannian manifolds, we can also define a spectral data $\mathbf{a}$ of $\mathbb{X}$, a family of topological embeddings $I^{\mathbf{a}}_t:X \to \ell^2$ by
+counted with (finite) multiplicities, because the canonical inclusion of the $H^{1,2}$-Sobolev space into $L^2(X, \meas_X)$ is a compact operator by the compactness of $X$ (see subsection \ref{spectraltheory} or \cite[Appendix]{Honda3}).
+Thus by similar ways as in the case of closed Riemannian manifolds, we can also define a spectral datum $\mathbf{a}$ of $\mathbb{X}$, a family of topological embeddings $I^{\mathbf{a}}_t:X \to \ell^2$ by

 and the spectral pseudo distance $\dist_{\mathrm{Spec}}^t(\mathbb{X}, \mathbb{Y})$ between compact $\RCD(K, N)$ spaces $\mathbb{X}, \mathbb{Y}$.